department-of-veterans-affairs/vagov-content/pages/pension/aid-attendance-housebound.md

 ### Am I eligible for VA Aid and Attendance or Housebound benefits as a Veteran or survivor?

-**You may be eligible for VA Aid and Attendance** if you get a VA pension and you meet at least one of the requirements listed below.
+#### VA Aid and Attendance eligibility

+If you get a VA pension and you meet at least one of the requirements listed below, you may be eligible for this benefit.

 **At least one of these must be true:**